friendsoftheearth-data/friendsoftheearth-data.github.io/datasets.md

 ### Heat risk MSOAs

 We’ve identified the areas in England most exposed to extreme heat using satelitte measured land surface temperature (LST) and modelled air temperature from the 2022 heatwaves.
 Within these, we’ve also counted the number of care homes, nurseries and hospitals.
-The data was aggregated to 2021 MSOA boundaries
+The data was aggregated to 2021 MSOA boundaries.

  See our webpages for further info, including the methodology and data sources for the analysis:
  [Which neighbourhoods are most vulnerable to heatwaves](https://policy.friendsoftheearth.uk/insight/which-neighbourhoods-are-most-vulnerable-heatwaves){: target="_blank" rel=noopener}